 University of Pennsylvania Wharton School of Business

-With the support of corporate partners and the FIU CIBER, Duke CIBER launched the Offshoring Research Network for the study of the offshoring of technical and administrative work in 2004.
+With the support of corporate partners and the FIU CIBER, Duke CIBER launched the Offshoring Research Network in 2004 to study the offshoring of technical and administrative work.

-Duke CIBER now administers two annual surveys (corporate and service provider surveys) that allow us to gather statistical data and observe emerging trends in offshoring, from both the U.S. and abroad.
-It provides a rich data set for research and publications that are important to advancing international business research and American global competitiveness as well as serving as a depository of information.
+Duke CIBER now administers two annual surveys for corporate and service providers that allow us to gather statistical data and observe emerging trends in offshoring, both within the U.S. and abroad.
+The result is a rich data set for research and publications that is important to advancing international business research and American global competitiveness and serves as a depository of information.

 Offshoring research findings are published in academic journals and articles written for mass distribution and remain a resource on the ORN community forum.
-Academic researchers, students, practitioners and corporate leaders benefit from the research, annual report, and case studies that come out of the offshoring research.
+Academic researchers, students, practitioners and corporate leaders benefit from the research, annual report, and case studies that come from our offshoring research.